-(A foundation limited by guarantee)

-Notes to the Financial Statements

-31 July 2022
+(A foundation limited by guarantee) Notes to the Financial Statements 31 July 2022

-(expressed in Jamaican dollars unless otherwise indicated)

 (d) Foreign currency translations

 Functional and presentation currency

 Items included in the financial statements of the Foundation are measured using the currency of the primary economic environment in which the Foundation operates.
 The financial statements are presented in Jamaican dollars, which is the Foundation's functional and presentation currency.